NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 	- You can still use NIEM 1.0 (but shouldn't)
 - Migration
 	- Don't have to migrate
-	- May want to if a newer version gives you functionality you need (and you're already making changes)
+	- May want to migrate if a newer version gives you functionality you need (and you're already making changes)
 	- NIEM provides tools for migrating the NIEM objects, ~90% effective
 	- Manual work is needed for things you've added for your exchange